-ISFJ Strengths and Weaknesses
+ISFJ aka Defender Personality Strengths And Weaknesses

 As ideal and nice as ISFJs are, they have their own set of ISFJ strengths and weaknesses that they need to think about carefully.
 In some cases, what are actually strengths for others are weaknesses for them and vice versa.
 Understanding areas they are good at and where they can improve, an ISFJ can hope to reduce his weaknesses and benefit from the strengths.
 This personality type has strengths that don’t come naturally to others.